Go Here: Mashpi Lodge, Ecuador, is a Rainforest Haven

 After breakfast, we flock to the Fly Zone inside the Life Centre.
 Orange, red and blue butterflies flutter, perching on leaves and banana peels.
 Behind a thick plastic curtain, university students work with pupas and caterpillars to ensure the next generation of butterflies.

 We soak in the views from the immense patio, peering at colourful birds through a telescope.
 Nestor can identify 600 birds by sound and 1,068 by sight in English, Spanish and their scientific names.
 He tells us that in all of Ecuador, there are 1,600 species of birds.
 “So, when are you going to learn the last 500?”
-I ask him jokingly.
+I joke.

 Back near the lodge, we check out the lab and meet Andrea, the resident biologist.
 She shows us impressive collections of moths, butterflies, bees and beetles from the area.